Legal Information: Maine

 Updated:

-What documents or proof do I need to give my landlord to get out of my lease if I am a victim?
+What documents do I need to give my landlord to get out of my lease if I am a victim?

 • a statement signed by a Maine-based sexual assault counselor or victim witness advocate;

-• a statement signed by a health care provider, mental health care provider, or law enforcement officer; (Note: If the provider or officer is licensed, s/he must include his/her license number on the statement);
+• a statement signed by a health care provider, mental health care provider, or law enforcement officer that includes their license number, if applicable;

 • a copy of a protection from abuse complaint, temporary order, or final order of protection;